-- " we, us, our and Superior mean Superior Plus Corp. - " "AIF" and this document mean this annual information form.
+- " we, us, our, company and Superior mean Superior Plus Corp. together with its subsidiaries. - " "AIF" and this document mean this annual information form.

-All information is as of March 4, 2021, and all dollar amounts are in Canadian dollars, unless stated otherwise.
+All information is for the fiscal year ended December 31, 2021 but is current as of March 7, 2022, and all dollar amounts are in Canadian dollars, unless stated otherwise.